 According to folk tales, a brightly shining meteorite fell to this place 40 thousand years ago.
 Therefore the name of the city refers to this event called “Nur” meaning “light”, and “Ota” meaning “father” making it “Father of light”.
 Residents of Nurata believe that the city was founded as Nur by Alexander the Great in 327 BC.

 Locals credit Alexander with building the hilltop fortress and also being responsible for the complex canal water system that brings drinking water several kilometers from a spring right into the center of the town.
 These channels are commonly called “kariz” and they were once widespread in many cities of Central Asia.
-Nurata kariz is one of the few that have remained to this day and is still used by the local population, as it was hundreds of years ago.
+Nurata kariz is one of the few that have remained to this day and it is still used by the local population, as it was hundreds or even thousands of years ago.

 Nurota town has operated as a strategic position on the frontier between the cultivated lands and the steppe already for ages.
 Today, it is home to 30 000 people and famous for marble and astrakhan fur production and lately Nurata has become one of the holy sites that attract pilgrims from all over Central Asia.